Optimization-based Block Coordinate Gradient Coding for Mitigating Partial Stragglers in Distributed Learning

 \begin{IEEEproof} Please refer to Appendix A. \end{IEEEproof}

-Lemma~\ref{lem:E_monotonicity}, \TCOMb{together with the constraints in \eqref{equ:constraint_s_1}}, indicates that we can optimally partition the $L$ coordinates into $N$ blocks, each with identical redundancy, for tolerating $0, 1,\cdots, N-1$ stragglers, respectively.
+\REPLYb{Lemma~\ref{lem:E_monotonicity} verifies the intuition in Remark 2.} Lemma~\ref{lem:E_monotonicity}, \TCOMb{together with the constraints in \eqref{equ:constraint_s_1}}, indicates that we can optimally partition the $L$ coordinates into $N$ blocks, each with identical redundancy, for tolerating $0, 1,\cdots, N-1$ stragglers, respectively.
 That is, the proposed coordinate gradient coding scheme with $\mathbf{s}^*$ becomes a block coordinate gradient coding scheme \TCOMb{with at most $N$ blocks, each with one coding parameter.
 It} \TCOMb{can be implemented with lighter overhead.
 Specifically, each worker can send multiple coded local partial derivatives corresponding to one block together in one transmission once their computations are completed without influencing the overall runtime.}

 Next, based on Lemma~\ref{lem:E_monotonicity} \TCOMb{and the constraints in \eqref{equ:constraint_s_1}}, we transform Problem~\ref{prob:E_original} to an equivalent problem with $N$ variables, which optimizes the partition of the $L$ coordinates into $N$ blocks. \begin{Prob}[Equivalent Problem of Problem~\ref{prob:E_original}] where $\mathbf{ x} \triangleq ( x_n)_{n=0,1,\cdots,N-1}$ and